-IOs may fund their initial store investment from existing capital, a third-party loan or most commonly through a note from us (Note 2).
-To ensure IO performance on their notes, the Operator Agreements grant us security interests in the assets owned by the IO.
+IOs may fund their initial store investment from existing capital, a third-party loan or most commonly through a loan from us (Note 2).
+To ensure IO performance, the Operator Agreements grant us the security interests in the assets owned by the IO.
 The total investment at risk associated with each IO is not sufficient to permit each IO to finance its activities without additional subordinated financial support and, as a result, the IO are VIEs which we have variable interests in.
 To determine if we are the primary beneficiary of these VIEs, we evaluate whether we have (i) the power to direct the activities that most significantly impact the IO's economic performance and (ii) the obligation to absorb losses or the right to receive benefits of the IO that could potentially be significant to the IO.
-Our evaluation includes identification of significant activities and an assessment of our ability to direct those activities.
+Our evaluation includes identification of significant activities and an assessment of its ability to direct those activities.

 Activities that most significantly impact the IO economic performance relate to sales and labor.
 Sales activities that significantly impact the IO's economic performance include determining what merchandise the IO will order and sell and the price of such merchandise, both of which the IO controls.
 The IO is also responsible for all of their own labor.
 Labor activities that significantly impact the IO's economic performance include hiring, training, supervising, directing, compensating (including wages, salaries and employee benefits) and terminating all of the employees of the IO, activities which the IO controls.
 Accordingly, the IO has the power to direct the activities that most significantly impact the IO's economic performance.
-Furthermore, the mutual termination rights associated with the Operator Agreements do not give us power over the independent operator.
+Furthermore, the mutual termination rights associated with the Operator Agreements do not give the Company power over the independent operator.

-Our maximum exposure to the IOs is generally limited to the gross receivable due from these entities.
+Our maximum exposure to the IOs is generally limited to the gross receivable due from these entities, which was \$27.8 million and \$33.1 million as of December 29, 2018 and June 29, 2019, respectively.
 Additional information can be found in Note 2 to our audited consolidated financial statements included elsewhere in this prospectus.